lakal3/VGE/readme.md

 ## Learn to use VGE

-VGE engine is really tiny compared to most of graphics frameworks that support Vulkan.
+VGE engine is really tiny compared to most of the graphics frameworks that support Vulkan.
-However there is still quite a lot of code and browsing API help document isn't that fruitful.
+However, there is still quite a lot of code and browsing API help document isn't that fruitful.

 Maybe best approach to learn VGE is browse through examples included in project.
 These examples try to pinpoint most important aspects of VGE and it's features.